Published October 9, 2025

 Executor preparing a probate home for sale with simple, low-cost improvements.

-Step 1: Understand the Probate Process First
+1. Understand the Probate Process First

 Before spending money, make sure you understand how probate sales work.
 The process is different from a traditional real estate transaction.
 Certain repairs, marketing decisions, and listing strategies may require court approval.